Leslie-N-Cook/5443-2D-Cook/Assignments/Program_3/README.md

 ### Leslie Cook
 ### Description:

 - This is a multiplayer game where you can play with up to 10 people.
 The game is a space battle where you shoot other players to gain points and shoot asteroids to gain extra health.
-Avoid collisions with ateroids and other players bullets to earn the highest score.
+Avoid collisions with asteroids and other players bullets to earn the highest score.

 ### Files